-So you’re looking to find a bargain when it comes to your South African safari experience hey?
+So you’re looking to find a bargain when it comes to your South African safari experience?

-Well good news, you’ve come to the right place!
+Well good news, you’ve come to the right place if you want to get the best budget tips about how to pay less!

 Unfortunately, as you may not have realised, safaris do not generally make very budget-friendly trips, but South Africa is actually one of the cheapest countries to spot wildlife in across the whole continent.